fzaninotto/Doctrine2ActiveRecord/README.md

  * [Symfony2 ClassLoader component](https://github.com/symfony/ClassLoader)
  * [Doctrine2](https://github.com/doctrine/doctrine2) (for the ORM layer)
  * [Twig](https://github.com/fabpot/Twig) (as templating engine).
-Note that Propel2 only works with the'traits' branch of the Twig library.
+Note that Propel2 only works with the 'traits' branch of the Twig library.

 Then, copy the `config.php-dist` into a `config.php` file, edit the paths to the libraries, and you're good to go.